newrelic/newrelic-opamp-rs/README.md

 ## Support

+* [New Relic Community](https://forum.newrelic.com/): The best place to engage in troubleshooting questions.
-If you find any problems while using the library or have a doubt, please feel free to open an [Issue](https://github.com/newrelic/opamp-rs/issues), where the New Relic maintainers of this project will be able to help.
+* [Issues](https://github.com/newrelic/newrelic-opamp-rs/issues): If you find any problems while using the library, feel free to open an issue where the New Relic maintainers of this project will be able to help.

 ## Contribute